how to cook marinated steak on the grill

 About Marinated Steak Recipe

 This particular recipe has been perfected over a multi-year period.
-Frequent questions are answered via the preparation and cooking instructions such as:
+Frequent questions are answered in this recipe, such as those here:

 Marinated Meat in Fridge

-You can store the marinated steaks in the fridge but no longer than 2-3 days, although some have gone as long as 5 days.
+You can store the marinated steaks in the fridge. but no longer than 2-3 days.
+However, some have gone as long as 4-5 days.

 Marinate Meat in Freezer

-For saving time in the distant future, you can also prepare to freeze them.
-You don’t even have to wait for them to marinade!
-Generally, you won’t want to leave them longer than about 3 months in the freezer.
+Save time and more marinade in the distant future, prepare to freeze them.
+But, don’t leave them longer than about 3 months in the freezer.

 Double bagging marinated steaks for freezer